How to Freeze Your Credit and Stop Identity Theft Cold

 If you think your email account may have been compromised as part of identity theft, check out our guide on How to Tell If Your Email Has Been Hacked before proceeding.

-Step by step: how to freeze your credit
+How to freeze your credit (step by step):

 What information you will need